veknes/ProjectLife_Submission/README.md

 This study described the development of a device, which utilizes an STM32 single chip microcomputer system with a modular design, includes a SIM800 C mobile communication module and a GPS positioning module to provide location and state information in the event of an unexpected fall.
 It also integrates sensors such as body temperature, heart rate, and step number to monitor the elderly person's health in real time, and sends an alarm if any data are abnormal.
 Additionally, the device includes a cloud monitoring app based on the E4A platform to allow for real-time monitoring of the elderly person's physical state.

 ### 4.0 System Architecture (Hardware)
 The block diagram of the hardware connection is shown in Figure 1.
 The function and connection type of each components are described in Table 1.
+The circuit connection on STM32F103VET6 development board and breadboard is shown in Figure 2.

 <center><img src="/pictures/1_Hardware_Block_Diagram.png"></center>